 – Finally, once the site is SEO optimised and ready with some good content and backlinks, I provide ongoing reporting, content and backlink creation support, and on page optimisation.
 This usually takes one day a month for a small site

 These are time estimates based on my previous SEO projects, but I always provide a timesheet to the client and work in full transparency.
+I also provide Google Ads services for my SEO clients.

 A bit more about me